olson-sean-k/plexus/README.md

 ## Primitives and Iterator Expressions

-Streams of geometric data can be generated from primitives like cubes and spheres using iterator expressions.
-Primitives emit topological structures like `Triangle`s or `Quad`s, which contain arbitrary data in their vertices.
+Streams of geometric data can be generated for simple shapes like cubes and spheres using iterator expressions.
+These generators emit topological primitives like `Triangle`s or `Quad`s, which contain arbitrary data in their vertices.
 These can be transformed and decomposed via tessellation and other operations.

 ```rust
 use nalgebra::Point3;